gregwebs/haskell-sphinx-client/README.md

 Usage of this haskell client
 ----------------------------
 Tupil used this on a commercial project.
-Soon to be used on a public-facing website.
+Also used on eatnutrients.com